Dom DeCicco

-Dominic John DeCicco (born September 11, 1988) is an American professional football scout and former linebacker who is a national scout for the San Francisco 49ers of the National Football League (NFL).
+Dominic John DeCicco (born September 11, 1988) is an American professional football scout and former linebacker who is the director of college scouting for the San Francisco 49ers of the National Football League (NFL).

 He was signed by the Chicago Bears as an undrafted free agent in 2011, and was also a member of the Tampa Bay Buccaneers and Minnesota Vikings.
 He played college football for the Pittsburgh Panthers.

 Early life

 DeCicco went to Thomas Jefferson High School, where he played wide receiver, quarterback, safety, cornerback, and kick/punt returner.
 He was called one of the most diverse athletes in the state his senior year throwing for over 1,000 yards, rushing for over 1,000 yards, and also returning a kick and punt for a touchdown.
 He would go on to win one PIAA and two Western Pennsylvania Interscholastic Athletic League championships.
 DeCicco was also a four-year letterman in basketball and 1,000-point scorer.